TSB bereavement: phone, email or DocuSign – no branch visit needed

 What happens to TSB accounts

-Sole accounts
+Sole current and savings accounts

 • The account is frozen – no money goes in or out